HermannKroll/KGExtractionToolbox/README_CASE_STUDIES.md

 Note that we selected scientists that must have a Wikipedia page and Wikidata entry.
 We zipped the data directory to reduce the GitHub repository size.
 So unzip the [data](case_studies/data.zip) first.
+The extracted folder must be located inside the [case_studies](case_studies) folder.

+Due to the size of the results, we could not upload all OpenIE6 and CoreNLP extraction results into this repository (the samples are contained).
+We made this data available at [OneDrive](https://1drv.ms/u/s!ArDgbq3ak3Zuh8x76u4UmrcZ9LrdtQ?e=A5Yzlg).
+In this folder are two files: 1. a data_all.zip with all results, and 2. a SQLite database that contained all data that we produced in our case studies.

 This repository contains: